This tutorial will help you step by step to perform an engine compression test on your 1.8L Nissan Sentra.

 - P0304 Cylinder #4 Misfire.

-- This is caused by the simple fact that the engine is now running on 3 cylinders, which requires those 3 to work harder to move the vehicle.
+- This is caused by the simple fact that the engine is now running on 3 cylinders, making those 3 work harder to move the vehicle.

 Your Nissan won't start:

-This usually is caused by having 2 or all 4 cylinders with no compression.
-When this happens, you'll see:
+This is usually caused by 2 or all 4 cylinders not having compression.
+In this case, you'll see:

 - The engine cranks very fast.